 If however your banker indeed does offer better rates this time round, make sure that you have checked your previous loan agreement.
 Some contain provisions where the borrower is charged penalties and fees for prepaying a loan.

 Terms and interest rate offered by other banks

 Do not be blinded by what your lender is offering.
 Do your homework by comparing the loan terms offered with that of other lenders out there.
-You can compare all business loans Singapore easily with our free online loan assessment tool.
+You can compare all business loans in Singapore easily with our free online loan assessment tool.

 The market could be soft and banks might be more aggressive in acquiring new accounts.
 There might be a drop in the overall market’s interest rates and the banks might be looking to ramp up their loan books volume with the lower cost of funds.

 If other lenders are willing to offer you better terms, analyse if a new loan from this new lender would be less costly.
 You can apply multiple business loans concurrently from various banks to compare their offers.
 Again, consider prepayment penalties and fees for existing loans and factor in also processing fees to be paid anew in the case of a new loan from another lender.

 Another factor to consider is the relationship between you and your relationship manager or the bank itself.

 If this is the first bank that offered your fledgling company its first loan way back when all others rejected your applications, you might want to continue the banking relationship instead.

 Especially so if you really have plans to use the additional funds and the rates offered by other banks are not significantly lower.

 Before you jump on that offer, carefully think of the pros and cons of getting another loan.
 Be strategic and practical on how you intend to use the funds and ensure you have repayment means to service the loan.